farrel-a/Tucil3_13520110/README.md

 <br>

 ## Introduction
 A program that is used to find solution of 15 puzzle problem and also determines whether a given 15 puzzle matrix is solvable.
 The program uses branch and bound approach algorithm to find the solution.
+The cost C(i) of node i is determined by the sum of F(i) cost and G(i) cost.
+C(i) = F(i) + G(i).
+F(i) cost is the current depth of tree node i from starting node to node i and G cost is the approximate cost from current node i to goal node.
+The G(i) cost is interpeted as how many matrix element that are not correctly placed compared to the goal matrix state.

 <br>